capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 *	“Alexa, ask Cloud to…” for a specific question, or: “Alexa, launch Cloud” if you do not have a specific question.
 (You can invoke this at any time if the skill pauses, and it will remember where you left off.)
-*	To reset the conversation, say “Alexa, ask Cloud to reset skill.”
+*	To reset the conversation, say “Alexa, ask Cloud to reset conversation.”

 ### Creating a Stack